isabella232/AdColony-Unity-SDK-3/README.md

 1. The AdColony SDK Unity Plugin includes Google's PlayServicesResolver to automatically pull in necessary Google Play Services libraries.
 If there are conflicts with this, the `play-services-ads` library is the only required.
 You can choose to ignore this PlayServicesResolver installation, remove the `AdColony/Editor/ADCDependencies.cs` file, and include the `play-services-ads` in another way.
 1. The Plugins/Android/AdColony/AndroidManifest.xml file is automatically generated.
 To update manually, select "Tools"->"AdColony"->"Update AndroidManifest.xml".

-Here is the link to [Unity SDK integration documentation](https://github.com/AdColony/AdColony-Unity-SDK-3/wiki).
+See the full [Unity SDK integration documentation](https://github.com/AdColony/AdColony-Unity-SDK-3/wiki) for more details.

 ## Upgrade